bnjmnt4n/ofcrse/src/content/articles/postgres-rls.md

   >
   > — <cite>[PostgreSQL Documentation: Function Volatility Categories](https://www.postgresql.org/docs/current/xfunc-volatility.html)</cite>

-If you can't use the function in an uncorrelated subquery, using a volatile function might cause the function to be called multiple times in a given query, even if you know that the query results do not change.
+If you can't use the function in an uncorrelated subquery, using a volatile function might cause the function to be called multiple times in a given query, even if the query results do not change.
 Instead, mark the function as `stable`:

   > A STABLE function cannot modify the database and is guaranteed to return the same results given the same arguments for all rows within a single statement.
 This category allows the optimizer to optimize multiple calls of the function to a single call.
 In particular, it is safe to use an expression containing such a function in an index scan condition.
 (Since an index scan will evaluate the comparison value only once, not once at each row, it is not valid to use a VOLATILE function in an index scan condition.)
   >